 All dented test samples were fatigue tested at a pressure range equal to 72% SMYS.
 As failures occurred, the failed pipe sections were removed and the remaining pipe was welded back together so that pressure cycling could continue.
-Table 2 provides a summary of all fatigue test results, while Figure 6 provides a graphical representation of the same tabulated data.
-The last column in this table includes an average for all six dents associated with each repair systems, as well as the unrepaired dent set.
+Table 2 provides a summary of all fatigue test results, while Figure 5 provides a graphical representation of the data listed in Table 2.
+The last column in Table 2 includes an average for all six dents associated with each repair systems, as well as the unrepaired dent set.
 Although the average value does not permit a direct comparison of test results for specific repair system/dent type combinations, it is a useful value for comparing the overall performance of the different repair systems relative to the unrepaired dents.
 The following general observations are made in reviewing the pressure cycle data.

 - The average cycles to failure for the unrepaired dent samples were 10,957 cycles.
-The target cycles to failure for the unrepaired dents was 10,000 cycles. - Two of the seven systems had 250,000 cycles with no failures that included a carbon/epoxy system and a pre-cured E-glass system.
+The target number of cycles to failure for the unrepaired dents was 10,000 cycles. - Two of the eight systems had 250,000 cycles survived no failures in any of their repaired dents.
+These two systems included a carbon/epoxy system and a pre-cured E-glass system.